 Texting is an inescapable part of modern living and the way we do it has evolved considerably over time, but its only recently that how it’s depicted in film has started to evolve.
 Film makers are finally getting more creative.
 Heres a look at how the depiction of texting in film is evolving.

-HFR filming and projecting now doubles that frame rate to 48 and the result is that, basically, your brain doesn’t have to work as hard and everything looks much, much, much clearer.
+HFR filming and projecting now double that frame rate to 48 FPS, and the result is that, basically, your brain doesn’t have to work as hard, and everything looks much, much, much clearer.

-So what does this mean to me?
-Quite a bit as it turns out because it turns out that I like it.
+So, what does this mean to me?
+Quite a bit, as it turns out: I like it.
 I actually like it quite a bit.

-Apparently this means I disagree with the majority of the critics but from what I’ve read most of the critics are just saying “it doesn’t look like a movie” which simply isn’t true.
-It does look like a movie, it just doesn’t look like movies always have.
+This means I disagree with most of the critics, but from what I’ve read, most are just saying, “It doesn’t look like a movie”, which simply isn’t true.
+It does look like a movie; it just doesn’t look like movies always have.

 There are two noticeable side effects of HFR.
 The first is that things seem to move faster.
 This is because your brain isn’t filling in so many gaps like I mentioned above, but honestly, this one goes away quickly.
 It took me maybe 10 minutes to get used to how things appeared in HFR, but once I was, I felt like I was seeing a movie for the first time.